 Our front cover for this edition features an iconic rhino viewing safari scene from the image bank of South African Tourism.

 The August cover is an appropriate image considering the rhino poaching issue debated at the SATSA 2014 Conference, from 08 to 09 August at the Spier Wine Estate in Stellenbosch, during a session titled ‘Preserving our rhino – pro-trade versus anti-trade’.
-(We’ll report on this in the September edition).

 South Africa is home to more than 80% of the world’s rhino population, which are rapidly being decimated.
-Between the years 2000 to 2007, an average of 17 rhino were poached per annum (120 deaths over 7 years).
+Between the years 2000 to 2007, an average of 17 rhino was poached per annum (120 deaths over 7 years).
 Since 2008 however, the annual average has burgeoned to 495 (3,216 deaths over 6.5 years).

 Solving the rhino poaching scourge is by no means an easy task.
 There are proponents for legalising the trade in rhino horn (mostly by those who have stockpiles of horn accumulated through natural deaths of rhino), while others favour dehorning, dying or even poisoning the horn to curb the trade (read our article on these options on pages 20 – 21 of the May 2013 edition or at www.tourismtattler.com/to-breed-to-dehorn-or-to-poison).

-The South African government, claims that it’s position regarding the trade in rhino horn is being distorted by the anti-trade lobby and the media, while the Department of Environmental Affairs states that no final proposal has been compiled regarding the legal trade in rhino horn as an additional intervention to reduce the levels of poaching.
+The South African government, claims that its position regarding the trade in rhino horn is being distorted by the anti-trade lobby and the media, while the Department of Environmental Affairs states that no final proposal has been compiled regarding the legal trade in rhino horn as an additional intervention to reduce the levels of poaching.
 Ironically, the same statement is contradicted with a line that reads; “South Africa believes that legalising the trade in rhino horn will in no way contribute to increased poaching.”
 (Read more on page 23).

-Some conservationists believe that reducing demand for rhino horn consumption by making it unfashionable in the end-user markets is the way to go, but others argue that the cost of mass marketing would be inhibitive and take so long to change mind sets that Africa’s rhino population would be depleted before this objective could be achieved. (read the OSCAP Conference summary on pages 28 to 29).
+Some conservationists believe that reducing demand for rhino horn consumption by making it unfashionable in the end-user markets is the way to go, but others argue that the cost of mass marketing would be inhibitive and take so long to change mindsets that Africa’s rhino population would be depleted before this objective could be achieved. (read the OSCAP Conference summary on pages 28 to 29).